6 Killer Combinations for Trading Strategies

 Moving Average + Stochastic

-This is one of our favorite and most popular trading strategy for short-term trading, and often for long-term signals as well.
+This is one of our favorite and most popular trading strategies for short-term trading, and often for long-term signals as well.
 As you can see, the stochastic is overbought and the price is right below the 100 moving average before it turns south.
 This is a very effective forex strategy, especially if you there are the candlestick formations.
 It is a primary trading strategy in the indices and commodity markets as well.

 Bollinger Bands + Stochastic